Planting your bulb

 Over about 40-45% humidity is best.
 If your plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier.

-Fertilizer -- It has low to average fertilizer needs.
+Fertilizer -- It has average fertilizer needs.
 Feed about every 3 months with a general-purpose fertilizer or bulb fertilizer.
 Choose one that contains micronutrients (I use this).

 It's normal for an old leaf to occasionally turn yellow and then brown, but if it seems excessive, check that the soil is moist enough down in the root zone (a moisture meter may be used for this).
 If you're sure the roots are moist enough, the plant may need more fertilizer.